daseyb/otherside/README.md

 It also produces C like code that represents the given SPIR-V file (for easier reading).

+#### Why?
+I'm mostly working on this out of academic interest.
+I do plan on using it in my universities "write a software rasterizer" project.
+Once verification is implemented it could be used to verify the output of tools that produce SPIR-V (and right now, I guess if the program runs and gives the correct output, that is some kind of verification as well).

 #### Note
 This is very much a work in progress.
 Not all instructions are implemented and performance has not been a priority so far.